dannysiu392005/ruby-number-theory/readme.md

 Usage
 -----

-The library consist of three main modules:
+The library consist of four main modules:

 * **Primes**: with methods for primality test, factorization, ..
 * **Divisors**: with methods related to integer division